np3/Hello_Triangle/README.md

-Hello Triangle Vulkan demo
+Hello Triangle Vulkan DXGI interop demo
 =========================

-This is a traditional Hello World style application for graphical Vulkan.
+This is a Hello World style application for graphical Vulkan showing qck and dyrty interop with DXGI.
+This demo uses DXGI swapchain and imports its Images into Vulkan.
-It renders a RGB shaded equilateral triangle (well, if the resolution is a square).
+Then it renders a RGB shaded equilateral triangle (well, if the resolution is a square).

-The code is quite flat and basic, so I think it's good enough for learning.
-No tutorial or even much comments are provided though (comments do lie anyway :smirk:).

-But I have tried not to cut corners making it.
-It contains proper error handling and I assume it is without errors :innocent:.
-It should perfectly adhere to the Vulkan specification &mdash; e.g. it should do proper synchronization and do so in reasonably efficient way (as it was meant to be used).
-Well, at least that is the goal (i.e to have at least for this elementary case a flawless enough application).

 If you appriciate any of my free work or help (e.g. hosting this), you can send me some sweet sweet money:

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=6NRLHTNEP8GH8&item_name=For+Petr+Kraus+%28aka+krOoze%29+if+you+appreciate+any+of+my+work+done+for+free.&currency_code=USD&source=url">
 <img width="145" height="30" src="http://vulkan.hys.cz/donate.png" alt="Donate $ to krOoze" /></a>